mrilikecoding/eddi/docs/source/research/thesis-background.rst

 **Secondary Questions**
    * How do we flatten the hierarchy between human expression and environmental response?
-   * What novel gesture segmentation techniques can enable more nuanced movement recognition?
+   * What gesture segmentation techniques can enable more nuanced movement recognition?
    * How can technology enhance rather than replace creative collaboration between performers and designers?

 Artistic Foundation